 - 1. The employee may be suspended without pay for no more than one month; and/or. - 2.
-The employee may be deemed ineligible for promotion/tenure for a period of time c.
-Force, Coercion, Consent, and Incapacitation
+The employee may be deemed ineligible for promotion/tenure for a period of time

 - 1. The employee may receive a written warning that will be placed in their personnel file - 2.
 The employee may be subject to a performance improvement plan